doutv/Auto-GPT-Notion/README.md

         NOTION_DATABASE_ID=<Notion database id>
         ```
 6. Run Auto-GPT and enjoy!

+### FAQ
+1. I Cannot see `Plugin found` and `autogpt-notion` in command line output.

+    You didn't install the notion plugin successfully.
+Make sure you follow steps 1, 2, 3, 5(i).

 If you encounter problems or have any ideas, feel free to discuss:
 - [Issues](https://github.com/doutv/Auto-GPT-Notion/issues)